Importance of Clean Code – A .Net Developer Point of View

 Let’s push the envelope a bit; the product owner informs us of a new requirement.
 The product owner would like product discounts to also be date-driven; for example, 10% from January through November, 15% in the month of December.
 If a product’s discount schedule is not set up, then use the product discount.
 If both exist, then use the lower of the two discounts.
 Let’s look at one way to handle this change.
 This change requires us to introduce a new table and model class to store discount effective start and end dates.
 For the sake of this example, let’s call the table and model ProductDiscountSchedule.
 The caller of CalculateLowestDiscountPrice would need to pass in a list containing the customer and product discounts as before and now also add a discount for ProductDiscountSchedule for the effective start and end date falling between the current date.

 Something like this:

-Because we wrote a flexible method which was not coupled, a clear and concise story, we were able to re-use it for a new purpose.
+Because we wrote a flexible method that was not coupled, a clear and concise story, we were able to re-use it for a new purpose.
 While we can’t anticipate every change, we do know that change is inevitable.
 Writing clean code and following sound SOLID principles and coding standards allows us to more easily cope with change.
-Unclean code is difficult to read, hard to test, less flexible, and has a greater chance of being buggy.
-Writing clean code pays huge dividends in code maintainability, reusability, and development costs irrespective of technology you use.
+Unclean code is difficult to read, hard to test, less flexible and has a greater chance of being buggy.
+Writing clean code pays huge dividends in code maintainability, reusability, and development costs irrespective of the technology you use.

 At a psychological level, writing clean code brings on a certain euphoria; clean code, clear mind; happiness.